SolidaridadAsia/SoliBot/data/nlu/faq.md

 - How the red rot disease spreads in sugarcane
 - How to prevent sugarcane against termite
 - Is there any ill-effects of high dose N fertilizers
-- What is the role of nitrogen in sugarcane cultivation
 - Which is the serious pest of sugarcane in Tamilnadu region
 - How to control flowering in sugarcane
 - What are the varieties available for cultivation